adamhunter/correspondence/README.md

   class methods on the associating class, procs should resolve to the association class.
 * `:on` a symbol or string specifying the method that should be called on the associating class as a reference to the association.
+Defaults to `:id`.
 * `:using` a symbol or string that is the method that will be called on the association call.
 This method will be passed the results of `:on`.
+Defaults to `:find`.